 The LG Watch Sport tried to enter the fray but didn’t seem to hold its own well enough.
 It is now discontinued.

 Motorola Moto 360 Sport – this watch was released in 2016 and while you can still get your hands on it, there are better options on the market.

 Conclusion on which running watch with music we chose…(drum roll?)

 I went with the Samsung Gear Sport for my wife because it was affordable and seemed to have a straight forward interface.
 The bezel works well and the interface is attractive.
 The colour was also appealing to my wife. #winning

 2 months in and many runs finished the Gear Sport was a good choice for the price.
 Transferring songs to the phone

-If I’ve missed a winner from the list let me know in the comments below.
+If I’ve missed a winner for running watches with music, let me know in the comments below.